mgk2014/PCMLAI-CAPSTONE2/README.md

 <img src="plots/EntityTypeDistribution.png" alt="Entity Types" width="500">

 All numerical features in this dataset represent discrete values.
 Some of the features appear to be highly correlated for ex: AccountsId, AccountsName, AccountObjectId, AccountUps.
-Except AccountsId, other co-related features removed before developing the model
+Except AccountsId, these other co-related features removed before developing the model

 <img src="plots/m_numerical_heatmap.png" alt="Entity Types" width="400">

 ### Model development - multi-class classification

 - Ran Logistic Regression (LR), KNN, DecisionTree (DT), Support Vector Machine (SVM), Random Forest (RF) and GradientBoosting (GB) classifiers with default parameters.
 LR and SVM executed on smaller data sets (10k rows) but took a long time (> 9-10 hrs) with the 150K train dataset size chosen for this analysis.
 With the smaller data sets, SVM, LR did not improve upon the scores of the RF classifier.
-Subsquently, SVM, RF classifiers were removed in the final analysis.
+Subsquently, SVM, RF classifiers were removed in this analysis.
+These may be re-considered with better compute resources.

 - KNN, DT, RF and Gradient Boosting classifers with default parameters - Macro Precision, Recall, and F1 scores are recorded in this table

     <img src="plots/default-classifiers.png" alt="Default Classifiers" width="600">

-    The classification reports, confusion matrices, and ROC-AUC are included in the linked Jupyter Notebook
+    The classification reports, confusion matrices, and ROC-AUC curves are included in the linked Jupyter Notebook

 - DecisionTree and RandomForestClassifier registered the highest macro F1 scores.
 The DecisionTree classifier was the fastest to fit and evaluate, however indicated an over fitting with a tree depth of 86